Load an example preset

 - Azimuth is displayed clockwise with "north = 0°, east = 90°".

-- Sunrise/sunset is defined as the moment when the center of the sun passes 0.833° below the horizon (including representative values of atmospheric difference and solar radius).
+- Sunrise and sunset are defined as the moments when the center of the sun passes 0.833° below the horizon, including standard atmospheric refraction and the apparent solar radius.

 - This tool is an approximation using NOAA formulas.
 Depending on conditions, solar altitude and azimuth may differ by about 0.5 degrees, and sunrise or sunset may differ by several minutes.